UlaJasiunaite/Seaway/README.md

-# Seaway – 3D Isometric Ship Cargo-Delivery Game Prototype
+# Seaway – A Cozy 3D Isometric Cargo-Delivery Game Prototype (UNDER REWORK)

-# CURRENTLY UNDER COMPLETE REWORK

-## Intro
+## About the game
-Navigate treacherous waters in this cozy isometric prototype game where you captain a cargo ship through procedurally placed archipelagos.
-Each island boasts a unique silhouette - your challenge is to memorize their shapes and successfully deliver packages to matching destinations.
+Set sail on a charming oceanic journey in Seaway, a 3D isometric cargo-delivery game where you play as a ship captain navigating vibrant procedurally generated archipelagos.
+Each island has a distinctive silhouette, your mission is to memorize their shapes, deliver packages to the correct destinations, and uncover the secrets of the open sea.

 Created by: Ula Jasiūnaitė

 ## Key Features:

-<b>Procedural Island Placement</b> – Each game start up feels fresh and avoids repetition by placing distinct looking islands in random but logical positions throughout the map
+<b>Procedural Island Placement</b> – No two voyages are the same!
+Islands are intelligently placed in unique layouts, ensuring fresh exploration every time you play.

-<b>Cargo Delivery Gameplay</b> – Match island shapes to complete objectives
+<b>Cargo Delivery Gameplay</b> – Match island shapes to fulfill delivery requests and keep the local economy thriving.

-<b>Fishing</b> - Succeed quick time events to capture fish.
-Sell them to the local fish merchants!
+<b>Fishing</b> - Take a break from sailing and test your reflexes with quick-time fishing events.
+Sell your catch to island merchants for extra rewards!

-<b>Lost Loot</b> - Sail the seas and discover lost loot and mysteries that they hold
+<b>Lost Loot</b> - Discover sunken loot and treasures hidden across the waves.

-<b>Isometric 3D Art Style</b> – A clean, visually engaging world
+<b>Isometric 3D Art Style</b> – A crisp, colorful world that invites you to unwind and enjoy the journey.

 ## Gameplay Footage: